Montessori friendly books – Books recommendation to welcome a new sibling

 Ruby's mom is having a baby, but Ruby is not very happy about it.
 She knows that babies are smelly and noisy, and she is sure that he will steal all of her toys!
 When baby Leon comes along, will she change her mind about having a baby brother?

-we'll paint the octopus red:
+We'll paint the octopus red

 A very similar story than the book above.